Are you thinking of moving to Miami – where summer is in charge year long (except for that day in January), and Spanish is king?

 The bitter truth

 In the report, you will find a number of other issues as well.
-Various problems put Florida on the leading spot in terms of violent crimes – such as attacks on elderly and number of school shootings, unacceptably high rates of public corruption and fraud, not to mention that Florida’s roads are considered the worst in the country for pedestrian safety.
-Moreover, Florida is the highest in number of identity theft complaints.
+Various problems put Florida on the leading spot in terms of violent crimes – such as attacks on the elderly and the number of school shootings, unacceptably high rates of public corruption and fraud, not to mention that Florida’s roads are considered the worst in the country for pedestrian safety.
+Moreover, Florida has the highest number of identity theft complaints.

 No wonder the average time an outsider spends in Florida is two years.
 That’s how long it takes to realize that the tropical climate is not enough to make your life better.

 Don’t be discouraged though.
 It’s not all bad – Florida and Miami have a bright side as well.
 They not only offer relaxed Friday nights on the beach and the opportunity to look at beautiful girls everywhere you go (ok, mainly Miami Beach), but much more.